Perturbative quantum simulation

-In this section, we discuss potential applications and practical implementations of the PQS algorithm.
-We explore the application of our perturbative approach in simulating the dynamics of quantum many-body physics problems with operations on a small quantum computer or quantum simulator.
-We focus on the algorithm with the explicit decomposition, and numerically test our algorithm in simulating several interacting physics with different topologies as examples.
+In this section, we explore the concrete applications of our perturbative approach in simulating the dynamics of quantum many-body physics problems with operations on a small quantum computer or quantum simulator.
+We focus on the algorithm with the explicit decomposition, and we numerically test our algorithm in simulating several interacting physics with different topologies as examples.
 Fig.~\ref{fig:topo_SM} illustrates four different topological structures and the explicit partitioning strategies considered in this work.
-In the following, we show how to simulate different dynamics of the interacting systems using maximally $8+1$ qubits.
+In the following subsections, we show how to simulate different dynamics of the interacting systems using maximally $8+1$ qubits.